On the allocation of multiple divisible assets to players with different utilities: Extension to assets

 The algorithm consists of several steps (see Table \ref{Aumann2}).
 In the first step we need to find what rule to apply: the Constraint Equal-Awards (CEA) rule or the Constraint Equal-Losses (CEL) rule.
 This can be resolved by determining whether there is a feasible allocation if the water level is above $L_N$.
 If so, the CEL rule is applied; otherwise the CEA rule.
 The decision is made by solving the following linear programming problem:

-If there is a solution (the solution is in set $\bm{S_{d}}$), this implies that the water level $L$ is above $L_N$ and the allocation is according to the CEL rule; otherwise the water level is below $L_n$ and the allocation is according to the CEA rule.
-We now explore these two cases.
+If there is a result (the result is in set $\bm{S^{NK}}$), this implies that the water level $L$ is above $L_N$ and the allocation is according to the CEL rule; otherwise the water level is below $L_N$ and the allocation is according to the CEA rule.
+We now explore these two cases. \textbf{Case A: The CEA rule}